moyano83/Kafka-definitive-guide/README.md

 Kafka consumers are typically part of a consumer group.
 When multiple consumers are subscribed to a topic and belong to the same consumer group, each consumer in the group will receive messages from a different subset of the partitions in the topic.
 If we add more consumers to a single group with a single topic than we have partitions, some of the consumers will be idle and get no messages at all.
 Kafka topic is scaled by adding more consumers to a consumer group (but the number of partitions determines the consumption rate).
 To make sure an application gets all the messages in a topic (for example multiple applications consuming the same topic), ensure the application has its own consumer group, what a consumer group does with the messages doesn't affect the other consumer groups.

 #### Consumer Groups and Partition Rebalance
 Reassignment of partitions to consumers happens when a consumer is added to the group, a consumer leaves the group or the topics the consumer group is consuming are modified (i.e. new partitions are added).
 Moving partition ownership from one consumer to another is called a rebalance.
-During a rebalance, consumers can't consume messages, so a rebalance is basically a short window of unavail‐ ability of the entire consumer group.
+During a rebalance, consumers can't consume messages, so a rebalance is basically a short window of unavailability of the entire consumer group.
 Consumers maintain membership in a consumer group and ownership of the partitions assigned to them is by sending heartbeats to a Kafka broker designated as the group coordinator.

 ### Creating a Kafka Consumer
 Similar to creating a producer, you pass a list of properties to the constructor of consumer with the three mandatory configurations: _bootstrap.servers_, _key.deserializer_, and _value.deserializer_ (and optionally _group.id_):